 Like most entrepreneurs, I started the year off with tons of goals and ideas for my brands’ website and products.
 As the days went by things started to not get done.
 I just didn’t have the time to complete these goals but in all honesty, I just wasn’t motivated enough.
 I’ll set aside time to craft creative ideas for the site but never find the time to start to implement these ideas.
 As much as I write on the importance of sticking to a schedule, I wasn’t able to do so.

 I found myself focusing on helping others, whether it was for graphics or web design.
 One thing I learned this year is taking on too many projects is bad for my health.
 There were many times where I just couldn’t keep up with the workload I had.
-On Top of having my own online business, I do work a full-time job as well as a personal life.
+On top of having my own online business, I do work a full-time job along with a personal life.
 At the top of the year, I just didn’t have any free time whatsoever.

 The main problem was that I wasn’t motivated to go ahead and write on those topics.
 Client work also played a factor in not being able to write as much as I had hoped.
 Client work is extremely important to me and throughout the year most of my focus went to my clients.
 My brand kinda took a back seat for most of the year, especially when it came to writing blog posts.
 I also found that people were more interested in what free template I had to offer rather than the content that was written in the post.

-Between January and now I only sent out two emails to my subscribers.
+In a six month period I only sent out two emails to my subscribers.
 A new year email and one about the GDPR compliances.
 My newsletter used to be one of the greatest things to focus on but at the end of last year, I slowly started losing interest.
 About 80% of the people on my subscribers list signed up for either the free brand board template or access to the brand library.
 Anything else they didn’t seem to care about.
-I grew my list over the years to 3,000+ subscribers and honestly, I got more responses when I had under 1,000 subscribers.
+I grew my list over the years to 3,000+ subscribers and honestly, I got more responses and engagements when I had under 1,000 subscribers.
 Being that I wasn’t getting enough responses when I sent out my emails, I just felt there was a need for me to put my focus there anymore.